 Patent & Trade Secret Protection Strategies in China

-- What changes to expect in China's enforcement landscape and how to adapt to these changes?
+- How has China's Patent Enforcement Landscape changed and how to adapt to those changes?

-- How to set up your trade secret protection system in China
+- How to set up a Trade Secret Protection System in and for China

-- How to manage TT and R&D agreements with China
+- How to manage TT and R&D Agreements in China in light of the changes to China's Foreign Investment Law

-- China's IP and especially Patent Strategies in light of 'Made in China 2025': What it means to you, how you should adapt, and what your own strategy should look like?
+- China's IP and especially patent strategies in light of 'Manufacturing Initiative China': what it means to you, how you should adapt, and what your own strategy should look like

-- Getting more 'Bang! for your Buck' - how to increase the cost-effectiveness of your China IP strategy.
+- How to increase the cost-effectiveness of your China IP strategy

 - How to minimize likelihood of being a defendant in patent litigation, and if you cannot avoid it, how to prepare, from a defendant's perspective?

-- Industry perspective: Defending against litigation in China against a patent/utility model.
+- Defending against patent/utility model litigation in China

 - How can foreign firms harness the benefits of innovation while avoiding pitfalls?

 Michael is founder of his own IP and strategy consulting firm.
-From 2007 to October 2017 Michael was Head Intellectual Property for Syngenta Crop Protection AG based in Basel, Switzerland.
+From 2007 to October 2017 Michael was Head IP for Syngenta Crop Protection AG based in Basel, Switzerland.
 He studied chemistry, biochemistry and molecular biology in Hamburg, Germany, and Nanjing, China, and graduated with a Diploma in chemistry and has a Ph.D. in molecular biology.
 Michael Kock is also a qualified Swiss and European Patent Attorney.
+Michael advises especially start-up companies on their IP, freedom-tooperate, licensing and value capture strategy.

-Elliot has been advising European companies on IP acquisition, management and enforcement strategies for almost 20 years, the last 12 of these from Beijing, Guangzhou and Shanghai, where he currently lives.
-He represents leading European companies in the automotive, electronics, industrial manufacturing and infrastructure, personal care and pharmaceutical sectors in relation to their IP portfolios, and increasingly specialises in China patent and utility model litigation.
-He represents Europe’s leading companies in enforcing their patents and utility models and conversely defends them regularly against attacks emanating from Chinese patents and utility models.
+Elliot has been advising Global companies on IP strategies for almost 24 years, the last 14 of these from Beijing, Guangzhou and Shanghai, where he currently lives and works.
+He specialises in China patent and trade secret litigation.
+He represents Europe's leading companies in enforcing their patents and utility models and over the last 5 years or so has developed a reputation for defending them against patent infringement lawsuits brought by Chinese competitors.